kiba/Writings/atg/chp2_aftermath.md

 "And we have a connection!"
 Harriman said in excitement.
 "Commencing operation."

-Sure enough, the MALP, an ugly piece of machine advance dup the ramp, disappearing into the portal, and emerging on the other side.
+Sure enough, the MALP, the ugliest robot in existence, advanced the ramp, disappearing into the portal, and emerging on the other side.

 Only that O'Neill was looking at a dead man's face, with a pistol aimed at the MALP.